 We take a blood sample from you so that we can extract the DNA (deoxyribonucleic acid) from it.
 DNA is how people store information we inherit from our parents; that information directs how we grow and develop.
 The DNA information is contained in pieces, called genes.
 We analyze the DNA to understand how peoples’ genetic information differs.
 We also store some of the sample for future research.
 We hope to make new discoveries that will improve our understanding of disease and lead to new diagnoses and treatments.

 There are three ways we could collect a blood sample from you.
-We may use a leftover sample from a clinical test, we may get an additional tube when your physician orders a clinical test, or we may ask you for a research specific sample.
+We may use a leftover sample from a clinical test, we may take additional tubes when your physician orders a clinical test, or we may ask you for research specific samples.

-We get your sample by either an additional blood sample collection when you are having a clinical blood draw or by accessing a leftover sample from routine testing.
-As with any clinical sample, the tubes has some personal details such as your name and date of birth in order to identify the sample.
+We get your sample by either collecting additional tubes of blood when you are having a clinical blood draw or by accessing a leftover sample from your routine testing.
+As with any clinical sample, the tubes have some personal details such as your name and date of birth, in order to identify the sample.
 When the sample is used for research, it is given a unique code and only the Biobank is able to link that to your information.
-Researchers outside the Biobank will not have access to information that can directly identify you, such as your name, address, or medical record number.
+Researchers outside the Biobank will generally not have access to information that can directly identify you, such as your name, address, or medical record number.
 Such information may be required by researchers for certain types of research.
 This would only happen with permission from the Biobank Access Committee and additional authorizations granted by the Colorado Multiple Institutional Review Board (COMIRB).
 COMIRB is an administrative body that protects the rights and welfare of human research subjects.

 If you decide to be in this study, there is no limit on the length of time we will store your samples and health information.
 We may keep using them for research unless you decide to stop participating or we close the Biobank.